AgentSwarm-AI/cracked-dev-cli/README.md

 An AI agent CLI tool for performing operations on local projects through natural language.
 This tool enables developers to make codebase changes, add features, and fix issues using natural language commands.

+⚠️ **Security Warning:** Make sure `crkdrc.json` is included in your `.gitignore` file to prevent accidentally committing your API keys.
+The file contains sensitive information that should never be pushed to version control.

 ## Features

 - Natural language interaction with your codebase